The overall goal of the Judaica program is to give each child a sense of pride in our Jewish heritage

 The younger children begin by learning about the origin of the Chanukah menorah.
 They learn about the one-day supply of oil miraculously lasting for eight days.
 They are then ready to learn how to recite the blessings that precede the lighting of the menorah.

-We know that children learn and remember best by hands-on experience, so the children design functional menorahs and actually press olives to produce olive oil for their handcrafted menorahs.
+We know that children learn and remember best through hands-on experiences, so the children design functional menorahs and actually press olives to produce olive oil for their handcrafted menorahs.

 As the children mature, we focus on the message of the lights.
 Just as we mark each new day of Chanukah by adding another candle, so must we constantly strive to add light and warmth to our surroundings.